pnppl/terf-blacklist/CONTRIBUTING.md

 - Do some searches and click the little block button that pops up next to a bad site.
 - When you're done, go to settings, and choose export.

 If you know how to use git, add these to `urls.txt` and submit a pull request.
-If not, [click here make a new issue and attach the uBlacklist.txt file you exported.](https://github.com/pnppl/terf-blacklist/issues/new/choose)
+If not, [click here to make a new issue and attach the uBlacklist.txt file you exported.](https://github.com/pnppl/terf-blacklist/issues/new/choose)

 ## Username-based filters